-This challenge, set in conjunction with one of the world’s largest port network operators, Hutchison Ports, seeks innovative startup technologies to reduce incidents and fatalities of workers working in confined spaces.
-Hutchison seeks dynamic technologies to solve this challenge, whether it’s remote inspection technologies that can remove the need for a person to enter a confined space, or novel gas sensing technology, that can effectively monitor changes in the confined space environment, specifically crane legs.
+Hutchison Ports, one of the world’s largest port network operators and the industry partner for this challenge, along with LR and programme partners Plug and Play, seek dynamic remote inspection technologies to tackle this challenge.
+Startup solutions should be capable of potentially removing the need for a person to enter a confined space, or novel gas sensing technology that can effectively monitor changes in the confined space environment, specifically crane legs.